 - Unforeseen challenges can interrupt your plans, but I learned how to adjust and jump over those metaphorical hurdles.

 Not all scholarship essays will allow for lengthiness.
-In fact, some scholarship essays have word count limits of 500 or even 250 words!
+In fact, some scholarship essays have essay word counts of 500 or even 250 words!
 How do you fit everything you need to say into 250 words?

 Even at 500 words, you still have that basic structure of intro, body, conclusion, just on a smaller scale.
 So jot down your outline and let it guide you to the important “nuggets” you want to share with the scholarship committee.